grype/Ethel/doc/methodologies.md

 # Methodologies

 Ethel tries not to impose too much on how you design your client and endpoints.
-This is generally a good thing, but it also means that there are many ways of going about composing your client.
+This is generally a good thing, but it also means that there are many ways of going about it.
 A few methods proved to be helpful over time.
 This documents outlines a few of those methods...

 * [Encapsulation](#Encapsulation)
 * [Defaults](#Defaults)